WeijunDeng/Zabel/README.md

 ## FAQ

-Q: Must I set -configuration ?
+Q: Must I set configuration ?

 A: Yes, for now.